NCAS-CMS/cms-website/_drafts/puma2.md

 ## PUMA2

-We are moving the PUMA service to a new home at ARCHER2.
-The new server is called PUMA2 and  is jointly managed by CMS and EPCC.
+We are moving to a new server PUMA2, hosted at ARCHER2 and jointly managed by CMS and EPCC.
-Having PUMA2 in the same place as ARCHER2 will make things easier as you will use the same account to access both machines.
+Having PUMA2 co-located with ARCHER2 should make things easier, since you will use the same account to access both machines.

-We need to upgrade the puma server in order to support new UM infrastructure, such as cylc-8, which will eventually be controlled by a web interface.
+Upgrading PUMA also allows us to support new UM infrastructure, such as cylc-8, which will eventually be controlled by a web interface.
-The puma server we've been using was only ever meant to be an interim solution after the demise of the old machine, and it is not suitable as a long-term replacement.
+Unfortunately, the PUMA server we've been using has several limitations and was only ever meant to be an interim solution after the demise of the old machine.

 ## Moving over to PUMA2